 FAMILY LAW APPEALS

-LORNE MACLEAN, QC: SUPREME COURT FAMILY APPEAL LAWYER
+LORNE MACLEAN, QC: SUPREME COURT FAMILY LAW APPEALS LAWYER

 ERRORS CAN BE FIXED BY COURT OF APPEAL

 The Honourable Roger Kerans, formerly of the Alberta Court of Appeal, has summarized the categories of appellate review from a family law decision as follows:

 - matters involving the principles of natural justice,

 - matters of fact,